nathan-barry/nathan.rs/content/posts/favorite-books.md

 {{< book
     title="The United States and the Middle East" author="Salim Yaqub"
     description="This is a Greats Course lecture series on Audible.
 I've always had a fairly deep amount of knowledge with western history but lacked historical knowledge of other cultures.
-The whole rise of pan-Arabism, the origin of anti-US hostility, anti-Zionism and the relation between Israel and the other states, the history of colonial european powers in the area, and the dynamic the cold war played are things I think are necessary to know to understand the last century of conflicts with this part of the world." >}}
+The whole rise of pan-Arabism, the origin of anti-US hostility, anti-Zionism and the relation between Israel and the other states, the history of colonial european powers in the area, and the dynamic the cold war played are things I think are necessary to know to understand the last century of conflicts in this part of the world." >}}